-WHAT’S NEW: Thank you to everyone who took our Berkeley High Math Parent Survey.
-132 parents representing 186 current and previous Berkeley High students responded.
+And thank you to everyone who took our Berkeley High Math Parent Survey.
+132 parents responded, representing 186 current and previous Berkeley High students.
 A report on the results is now available.
-I learned a lot of from the stories shared and hope we can all use this feedback to help our students succeed in math.
+Also check out the results of our Berkeley High Math Student Survey.
+The stories parents and students shared portray a complex and informative range of experiences and hopefully teachers, administrators, and parents can all use this feedback to help our students succeed in math.

 Now, on to our introduction: